sroecker/Pleias-RAG-Library/README.md

 # Pleias-RAG-Library

 A library for API interaction with custom Pleias RAG models that generate high-quality, factual responses backed up by literal quotations.
+Currently this includes two models:
+* [Pleias-RAG-350M](https://huggingface.co/PleIAs/Pleias-RAG-350M), a phone-sized SLM with 350 million parameters.
+* [Pleias-RAG-1B](https://huggingface.co/PleIAs/Pleias-RAG-1B), a 1.2B parameters SLM.

 Pleias-RAG-Library was developed by Mattia Nee.
+This repository contains detail and documentations about the library.
+For more information about the models, their training and their expected performance, please refer to the [model card](https://github.com/Pleias/Pleias-RAG-Library/blob/main/Pleias_RAG_Model_Family.pdf).

+A [colab notebook](https://colab.research.google.com/drive/1oG0qq0I1fSEV35ezSah-a335bZqmo4_7?usp=sharing) is available for easy tests and experimentations.

 ## Table of Contents
 - [Features](#features)